 The EU's Migration Commissioner has denounced Austria's plan to limit asylum requests, calling it "incompatible" with international law.
 Austrian officials have defended their decision, saying it is for Europe.

-could violate European Union laws, warned EU Migration Commissioner Dimitris Avramopoulos in a letter to Vienna on Thursday.
+Austria's latest decision to impose a ceiling on asylum requests could violate European Union laws, warned EU Migration Commissioner Dimitris Avramopoulos in a letter to Vienna on Thursday.

 "Such a policy would be plainly incompatible with Austria's obligations under European and international law," Avramopoulos wrote in the letter to Austrian Interior Minister Johanna Mikl-Leitner.